rashmi2307/codeAI-internship/01 Sentiment Analysis Dashboard/README.md

 If you only have a minute, review these:

-1. `project1/ana.py` — Streamlit app and sentiment analysis implementation
+1. `01 Sentiment Analysis Dashboard/ana.py` — Streamlit app and sentiment analysis implementation
-2. `project1/Reviews intern.csv` — review dataset used for analysis
+2. `01 Sentiment Analysis Dashboard/Reviews intern.csv` — review dataset used for analysis

 ---